nikitavoloboev/data/macOS/apps/tweetbot.md

 ![](https://i.imgur.com/uMoGfGx.png)

+I use Tweetbot only on macOS.
+On iOS, I use the official Twitter app.

 ## Notes

 - There is a limit of 1600 tweets that can be shown in Timeline or list.
 More than that will not be shown and tweets will be lost from the feed. 😞